Amortized Linear-time Exact Shapley Value for Product-Kernel Methods: Exact Shapley Value for Product-Kernel Learning Methods

 Product-kernel methods rely on kernel functions to capture complex relationships between input features and output.
-A kernel-based decision function is generally expressed as $f(\x) = \sum_{i=1}^{n} \alpha_i k(\x, \x^{(i)})$, where \( k \) is a product kernel function, and \( \alpha_i \) are the learned coefficients associated with the model.
-The product kernel $k$ can be expressed as products of base kernels $k_j, j\in\cD$:
+A kernel-based decision function is generally expressed as

+where \( k \) is a kernel function and \( \alpha_i \) are the model-specific coefficients.
+When $k$ is a product kernel, it can be expressed as:

-Product-kernel methods are widely used in machine learning for their simplicity and effectiveness in modeling similarities in high-dimensional data---by designing a kernel for each feature and then multiplying them together~\citep{product_kernel1}.
-They also come with strong theoretical guarantees: if the base kernels are universal---i.e., capable of approximating any continuous function defined on the marginal input---then the product kernel inherits this property.
-Specifically, \citet{szabo2018characteristic} show that product kernels preserve universality and can approximate any continuous function on the whole domain arbitrarily well.
-Some well-known kernels, such as the radial basis function (RBF) with an isotropic or anisotropic bandwidth, belong to the family of product kernels, i.e., $k(\x, \x') = \exp(-\|\x - \x'\|^2/2\sigma^2) = \prod_{j=1}^d \exp(-(x_j - x'_j)^2/2\sigma^2)$ (see Appendix \ref{apx:product kernels} for more details on product kernels).
+Product-kernel methods are widely used in ML for their simplicity and effectiveness in modelling similarities in high-dimensional data~\citep{product_kernel1}.
+They also come with strong theoretical guarantees: if the base kernels are universal---capable of approximating any continuous function on the marginal input---then the product kernel inherits this property~\citep{szabo2018characteristic}.
+Several widely used kernels are of product form, including the radial basis function (RBF) with isotropic or anisotropic bandwidth,